 Hornby modified this to move the drive onto the centre axles, making the whole mechanics much more balanced.
 The smaller can motor drives the centre axle firstly, via a worm drive, and then by a tower of a few spur gears.
 The whole mechanism runs a lot more smoothly than the original.
 Note that the second picture shows additional pickups having been fitted.

 Where the Hornby upgrade doesn't seem to have faired well is in the are of the pickups.
-The original Airfix model pickups protruded from the underside keeper plate and were positioned vertically against the rears of the wheel treads - this can be just about seen in the picture abouve with the read rings.
+The original Airfix model pickups protruded from the underside keeper plate and were positioned vertically against the rears of the wheel treads - this can be just about seen above in the second picture of this article marked with red rings.
 This worked well but potentially could suffer the issue of the pickups shorting against the frames, although I never experienced this.
 Insulation would solve this anyway.

 Hornby modified the pickups to be horizontally mounted, consistent with the way they do all other locos these days.
 I'm really not quite sure about this because for me, the new mechanism always seemed to stutter and loose electrical contact.
 I'm not entirely sure that the material the wheels are made from hasn't got something to do with this either as it seems to be different to all other wheels I have seen - a very yellow appearance.